 Here’s the strings that are attached: You need to hit on all of your wagers for the entire ticket to be a winner.
 If the Knicks win this example, you have satisfied the spread and moneyline markers.
 But if they and the Lakers also combine for only 195 points and you bet the over, your gamble will go down as a loss.
 This is the most important thing to remember on the parlay front: Every bet you make, however many, needs to be predicted correctly if you want to win the wager.

 As an extra tidbit of advice, parlay bets are best used when you are itching to invest in favorites.
-Let's say you want to take the Lakers at -360 over the Knicks, but don't feel as if you can bet $360 to win $100.
+Let’s say, for example, you want to take the Lakers at -360 over the Knicks, but don’t feel as if you can bet $360 to win $100.
 You can parlay Lakers at -500 with the favorite from another game (for example: Chicago Bulls at -150 over the Minnesota Timberwolves) to drive up your potential winnings.
 You can even add a third game to your docket.
 And so on and so forth.

 Sportsbooks will sometimes place a cap on how many bets you can parlay.
 (Five outcomes, seven outcomes, nine outcomes, etc.).
 There typically is no limit on how many wagers you can package together, though.
 Just don’t go over the top with 10-bet tickets and expect to win every time.